-- be working toward an appropriate qualification, as specified by the appropriate regulatory authority.
-Any assessors working towards an appropriate qualification must ensure their decisions are countersigned by a suitably-qualified assessor/verifier and should be supported by a qualified assessor throughout their training period. - have a working knowledge of the process, techniques and procedures where business improvement techniques have been implemented.
+be working toward an appropriate qualification, as specified by the appropriate regulatory authority.
+Any assessors working towards an appropriate qualification must ensure their decisions are countersigned by a suitably-qualified assessor/verifier and should be supported by a qualified assessor throughout their training period.

+- be 'occupationally competent'.
 Assessors must provide current evidence of competence, knowledge and understanding in the areas to be assessed.
-This will normally be achieved through demonstrating competence in the roles which are to be assessed, or demonstrated by relevant experience and continuing professional development (CPD) which may include the achievement of qualifications relevant to the areas being assessed. - have a full and current understanding of the National Occupational Standards, units of competence and requirements of the qualifications being assessed, including the quality of assessment and the assessment process.
+This will normally be achieved through demonstrating competence in the roles which are to be assessed, or demonstrated by relevant experience and continuing professional development (CPD) which may include the achievement of qualifications relevant to the areas being assessed. - have a full and current understanding of the units of competence and requirements of the qualifications being assessed, including the quality of assessment and the assessment process.
 It is the responsibility of approved centres to select and appoint assessors.